-Natural fire is a very important part of the Cumberland Island ecosystem.
+Natural wildfires are a very important part of the life cycle of the Cumberland Island ecosystem.
 Several species and communities cannot exist without it.
 Even live oaks benefit from fire.
 The wetlands rely on fire to control encroaching vegetation and remove accumulated organic material during dry spells.
-Because of the lack of fire, colonial nesting wading birds have had to forsake the island as a nesting site.
-Wood storks once nested heavily on Cumberland Island, but a lack of fire has allowed vegetation to encroach upon their nesting sites and made predation easier.
-As a result, wood storks—along with egrets and night herons—no longer nest on the island.
+Endangered long leaf pines will not reproduce without the presence of fire.

 The fire history of the scrub forest community shows a major burn every 25 to 30 years.
 However, the National Park Service’s full fire suppression policy on Cumberland Island has interrupted this natural cycle.
 Continued fire suppression endangers the island’s ecological health.

 Residences and historic structures are always protected fully under any fire management plan.
 However, the island needs a fire management plan that both protects structs as well as allows natural fires to burn—especially in the wilderness.
 The Park Service’s current fire management policy does not comply with wilderness management guidelines as defined in the Wilderness Act.

 Fire plays an essential role in all of the island ecosystems.
 Without it, the island’s flora and fauna continue to suffer.

 Please take action on this issue by sending this form letter to our National Park Service representatives